-The two sides reached an interim deal in November that calls for Iran to cut back its most sensitive nuclear activity in exchange for limited sanctions relief.
+The highly anticipated talks, which follow an interim deal in November that calls for Iran to cut back its most sensitive nuclear activity in exchange for limited sanctions relief, lasted just 45 minutes.
+Afterward, officials went into a series of often more productive bi-lateral sessions.